 How hard do you work to stay healthy?
 Is it possible you might be able to cut back a bit to be more strategic and to find some balance?
 There are new theories all the time, and that’s what we’re about with “This Week in Fitness.”
-Every other week, the Under Armour Connected Fitness editorial team hand-curates the biggest stories, trends and goings-on around the world so you’re up to date on the latest discoveries having to do with your health.
+Every other week, the MyFitnessPal editorial team hand-curates the biggest stories, trends and goings-on around the world so you’re up to date on the latest discoveries having to do with your health.
 If you keep reading, we’ll guarantee you’re still doing something…

 Much Ado About Nothing

 Whether it’s prepping food or working out, action and staying in motion is the key to fitness, right?
 What if we told you taking some time to do nothing was hugely beneficial?
 That’s the takeaway from this story.
 If you’ve got a minute to spare, we recommend this 60-second mini-meditation to re-center yourself.